Stefan Lulchev

-Stefan Lulchev (Стефан Лулчев; 27 April 1971-22 May 2017) was a Bulgarian footballer who played as a defender.
+Stefan Hristov Lulchev (Стефан Лулчев; 27 April 1971-22 May 2017) was a Bulgarian footballer who played as a defender.
 On 22 May 2017 he committed suicide by hanging himself.

-Career
+Club career

 A product of the Loko Plovdiv youth system, Lulchev spent his entire career in his country, mainly playing for top division clubs.
 He became champion of Bulgaria with CSKA Sofia in 1997 and also won a Bulgarian Cup (1999).
 He was in addition to that part of the Loko Plovdiv and CSKA Sofia teams that posted third-place finishes in the league (in 1992 and 1998 respectively).